cs480x-22c/a2-DataVis-5Ways/README.md

 ![ggplot](img/carsRplot.png)

 I have taken stats 1-2 and prob so R is old faithful along with ggplot so this wasn't a big deal.
 There was no custom colors involved since the sample graph is the same, so that was less work for me to do which was fun.
-The background and axis was all auto after you set it, which was less fussy than other options too.
+The background and axis was all auto after you set it, which was less fussy than other options too, you know?

 # Javascript + D3